stepsbtw/stepsbtw/README.md

 - 💻 Proficient in C, C++, Python, and Java.
 - 📊 Experienced with Python libraries like Pandas, Numpy, Matplotlib, Keras, and TensorFlow.
-- 🧠 Love using math to optimize my code.
-- 📊 Interested in specializing in data science, neural networks, and data analytics.
+- 📊 Specializing in data science, neural networks, and data analytics.
 - 🐺 Member of Wolfbyte IA at IEEE CEFET/RJ student branch.

 ## Current Focus